In the Land of Blood and Honey: Production

 The film was shot in Budapest and Esztergom during October and November 2010.
 The cast were entirely local actors from various parts of former Yugoslavia, many of whom lived through the war.
 Jolie said she spoke with the cast about their experiences during the war and tried to incorporate them into the film.
 The film was also shot in two versions – one in English, the other in Serbo-Croatian.

 Jolie explained the reason she wrote and directed the film was to rekindle attention for the survivors of a war that took place in recent history.
 In an interview with Christiane Amanpour, Jolie said she felt a responsibility to learn about the conflict in great detail, adding, "This was, you know, the worst genocide since World War II in Europe ...
 What were we all doing?
 And did we do enough?
 And why do we not speak about this enough?"
 Responding to claims that her film was not balanced, she stated that "The war was not balanced.
 I can't understand people who are looking for a balance that did not exist.
 There are some people who don't want to be reminded of these things, some even who deny that these things even happened.
 Those people are going to be angry."

 During production, it was falsely reported that the story was about a Bosnian woman falling in love with her Serbian rapist, prompting protests from the Bosnian Women Victims of War association and the revocation of the filming permit.
-Jolie denied the rumors and presented the script to Bosnia's ministry of culture, which then quickly reinstated the permit.
+Jolie denied the rumors and presented the script to Bosnia and Herzegovina's Ministry of Culture, which then quickly reinstated the permit.